-The subsidiary of the Corporation, D-BOX USA Inc. ("D-BOX USA") was incorporated under the laws of the State of Delaware on May 16, 2006.
-D-BOX USA is a wholly-owned subsidiary of the Corporation.
-Unless the context indicates otherwise, in this annual information form "D-BOX" refers to the Corporation together with D-BOX USA and also reflects the business originally carried on by D-BOX Audio.
+The Corporation has two subsidiaries.
+D-BOX USA Inc. ("D-BOX USA") was incorporated under the laws of the State of Delaware on May 16, 2006 and is a wholly-owned subsidiary of the Corporation.
+D-BOX Entertainment Technology (Shanghai) Co.
+Ltd. ("D-BOX China") was constituted as a wholly foreign-owned company on August 22, 2016 under the laws of the People's Republic of China.
+Unless the context indicates otherwise, in this annual information form "D-BOX" refers to the Corporation together with D-BOX USA and D-BOX China, and also reflects the business originally carried on by D-BOX Audio.

 The Corporation's headquarters are located at 2172 de la Province Street, Longueuil, Québec, J4G 1R7.
-As at March 31, 2016, D-BOX had 100 employees compared to 84 on March 31, 2015.
+At March 31, 2018, D-BOX had 132 employees compared with 122 on March 31, 2017.

-GENERAL DEVELOPMENT OF THE BUSINESS
+DESCRIPTION OF THE BUSINESS